learning-layers/TagRec/README.md

 Apart from this, TagRec also contains algorithms for the personalized recommendation of resources / items in social tagging systems.
 In this respect TagRec includes a novel algorithm called [CIRTT](http://www.christophtrattner.info/pubs/sp2014.pdf) (Lacic et al., 2014) that integrates tag and time information using the BLL-equation coming from the ACT-R theory (Anderson et al, 2004).
 Furthermore, it contains another novel item-recommender called [SUSTAIN+CFu](http://arxiv.org/pdf/1501.07716v1.pdf) (Seitlinger et al., 2015) that improves user-based CF via integrating the addentional focus of users via the SUSTAIN model (Love et al., 2004).

-Finally, TagRec was also utilized for the [recommendation of hashtags in Twitter](http://www.dominikkowald.info/documents/2017www_twitter.pdf) (Kowald et al., 2017).
+TagRec was also utilized for the [recommendation of hashtags in Twitter](http://www.dominikkowald.info/documents/2017www_twitter.pdf) (Kowald et al., 2017).
 Thus, it contains an initial set of algorithms for this task as well.
 For this, TagRec also contains a connection to the Apache Solr search engine framework.
+Finally, we also utilized TagRec for [predicting and recommendation music preferences](http://www.dominikkowald.info/documents/2019ismir_bll.pdf).
+Here, all tag recommendation algorithms can also be used for predicting music artists and genres.
+Our TISMIR journal article on this topic will be published soon.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.